raytheonbbn/IRON/iron/util/aectablegen/readme.txt

 doflutparms.h
 	Captured output from running aectablegen > doflutparms.h

+efficiency.cc
+	Computes the efficiency values or the efficiency lookup table data.
+Modify the PRINT_HEADER_FILE constant to switch between the two output formats.
+The output is to stdout.

+sliqmode.cc
+	Computes the FEC mode and efficiency value that the SLIQ protocol would use for a given PER, TgtPrecv, TgtLat, MaxRTT, MaxOWD (maximum local-to-remote one-way delay), and MaxPST (maximum packet serialization time).

 aecsim.cc
 	Simulates sending packets over a channel with a fixed Bernoulli packet loss rate and calculates both the Precv and efficiency